axe Developer Hub Glossary

 Project

-A project in axe Developer Hub holds accessibility results, test run information, and Git data (branches and commits).
-The association between this information and the project is through the project's API key.
-You create and name a new project in the axe Developer Hub, which creates an API key to be used with your tests to identify the project.
+A project in Axe Developer Hub holds accessibility results, test run information, and Git data (branches and commits).
+You create and name a new project in Developer Hub, which creates a Project ID to be used with your tests to identify the project and associate results data with the project.

 Tag